BrunoBianchi/BrunoBianchi/README.md

 - 💻 My love for programming keeps me engaged in various projects and coding adventures.
 - 🚧 I'm constantly learning and exploring new technologies to expand my skill set.
 - 🎓 Future Computer Engineer in the making!
-- 🛠️ Working at @AsimovJr
+- 🛠️ FullStack Software programmer working at <a href="https://github.com/Asimovjr">AsimovJr</a>
 ## Tech Stack

 Here are some technologies I'm familiar with: